 Lubera Saskatoon Saskablue®

-Flowering: towards the end of April, up to 20 days after the normal rock pears
+Flowering: Towards the end of April, up to 20 days after the normal serviceberries.

-Ripeness: towards the end of June, ripening after only 7-8 weeks, slightly deductive, but 60% can still be harvested together
+Ripening: By the end of June, ripening occurs after just 7-8 weeks, slightly staggered, yet 60% can be harvested together.

-sweet, aromatic, with blueberry aromas, also some green; one of the very few wild fruits that are directly edible and very tasty, the red-blue colour of the fruit is just as beautiful, 8-15 mm in size
+Taste: Sweet, aromatic, with blueberry flavors, also a bit green; one of the very few wild fruits that are directly edible and very delicious.
+The red-blue color of the fruits, which are 8-15 mm in size, is also beautiful.

-Growth/health: extremely healthy, upright growing, very stable, no diseases, absolutely hardy, even at very low temperatures
+Growth/Health: Extremely healthy, upright growth, very stable, no diseases, completely frost-resistant, even at very low temperatures.

-Habitat: Can be planted in any soil, shows good growth even in very calcareous soils
+Location: Can be planted in any soil, showing good growth even in very calcareous soils.

-The Indians knew what they were eating.
+An indigenous source of health: The Native Americans knew what they were eating.
 Saskatoons have very high levels of anthocyanins and antioxidants.
-But they are also very rich in calcium and iron.
-I wonder if the Indians used it to combat their late spring fever.
-No, it was too late for that, because the vitamin-rich food only became ripe at midsummer!
-But also in summer you can finally use more power!
+They are also very rich in calcium and iron.
+Did the Native Americans use them to combat their late spring fatigue?
+No, it was too late for that, as the vitamin-rich food only ripened by midsummer!
+But even in summer, one can certainly use more energy!

-The original form of the Saskatoon berry is at home in the North American prairie.
-In Canada, over the past 30 years, cultivars with better growth, flowering and fruit characteristics have been selected.
-The name Saskatoon is derived from the Indian name for the shrub.
+Amelanchier alnifolia: The original form of the Saskatoon berry is native to the North American prairie.
+In Canada, cultural varieties with better growth, flowering, and fruit characteristics have been selected over the past 30 years.
+The name Saskatoon derives from the Native American name for the shrub.

 Key specifications